Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

 ## Installation

-In the following we give small overview how to alter Signal-Desktop for Debian based Linux destributions, so you're able to use it as a standalone application to register your account.
+In the following we give small overview how to alter Signal-Desktop for Debian based Linux distributions, so you're able to use it as a standalone application to register your account.
 You won't have all the features the smartphone app offers like UI support for altering your contact list or groups.